jfilatow/AI-Playbook/ai-playbook/pages/responsible-practices/sustainability.md

 # Sustainability

-Balance environmental impact with public value when choosing AI tools for government services.
+Balance environmental impact with customer value when choosing AI tools for building products and services.

 ## Why sustainability matters

-AI speeds up conservation work and makes public services more accessible.
+AI speeds up work and makes our product and services more accessible.
 But these benefits must not damage the environment.

-The UK Government expects you to assess environmental impact before making AI decisions and choose less energy-intensive options when possible.
+The MYOB expects you to undestand environmental impact before making AI decisions and choose less energy-intensive options when possible.

-## Government requirements
+## MYOB requirements

-### UK Government AI Playbook
+### MYOB AI Playbook

 Build "safe, secure and robust AI solutions" that remain sustainable throughout their life cycle.
 AI training and deployment use significant energy and resources.

-For more information, see [Artificial Intelligence Playbook for the UK Government](https://www.gov.uk/government/publications/ai-playbook-for-the-uk-government/artificial-intelligence-playbook-for-the-uk-government-html "https://www.gov.uk/government/publications/ai-playbook-for-the-uk-government/artificial-intelligence-playbook-for-the-uk-government-html")
 ### Sustainable-by-Design principles

 Principle 5: "Take a greener approach to AI and software tools" requires you to: